arez/arez/docs/at_dependency.md

 It should be noted that only observable properties can be marked as a `SET_NULL` dependency as that is the only mechanism that Arez can use to trigger a re-evaluation of the condition function after a reference to a dependency has been set to null.
-This may

 An example: